srtvabhi/AI-Apps-in-Production/Module-1 Deploy app on vercel/Readme.md

 # 7️⃣ Deploy to Vercel

-Install CLI:
+## Install Vercel CLI

 ```bash
 npm install -g vercel
 ```

-Login:
+## Login

 ```bash
 vercel login
 ```

-Deploy:
+## Deploy

 ```bash
 vercel .
 ```
+- When prompted "Set up and deploy?" → Press Enter (Yes)
+- "Which scope?" → Select your personal account
+- "Link to existing project?" → Type n and press Enter (No)
+- "What's your project's name?" → Type instant and press Enter
+- "In which directory is your code located?" → Press Enter (current directory)
+- Wait for deployment to complete (usually 30-60 seconds)
+- You'll see a URL like https://instant-xxxxxx.vercel.app

-Follow the prompts and wait for deployment.
+- Answer prompts and wait for deployment.

 ---

 # 8️⃣ Verify Deployment

-Open the generated Vercel URL.
+Open your deployment URL.

 Expected: